Natural Beauty: Ayurvedic Face Massage and Marma Points

 Supporting the Skin with Oils

-- Oils like coconut and almond support calm skin.
+- Oils like neem oil and brahmi oil help to soothe and calm irritated skin.

-- Essential oils like lavender and frankincense calm irritated skin (and emotions).
+- Essential oils like lavender and frankincense also support calm skin (and emotions).

 Ayurveda teaches us that self-care is one of the most accessible ways to establish and maintain our highest states of well-being.
-A facial abhyanga, or facial massage, is an easy way to give ourselves some love!
+Lathering our bodies in oil with abhyanga, or Ayurvedic self-massage, is a practical way to practice self-care and self-love.
+Giving yourself a nourishing facial massage is also a beautiful way to nourish healthy, radiant skin.

-Before applying the botanical oil, gently wash your face with warm water.
-Using your hands, apply the botanical oil to your face.
+Before applying your choice of oil, gently wash your face with warm water.
+Using your hands, apply the oil to your face.
 Massage in large circles over the entire face, smaller circles on the cheeks, and even smaller circles around the eyes.

 - With your pointer and middle fingers, massage from the center of your brow across the length of your forehead using upward and outward strokes.
 Repeat three times.